 npm install ghost-cli@latest -g

 This will install the Ghost-CLI command line tool to help you get Ghost installed and configured.
-Next, cd into an empty directory and run the install command:
+Next, cd

 ghost install local

 This will download and install the latest version of Ghost in your local environment.
-Once the installation is complete, you’ll be able to access your new site at http://localhost:2368.
+Once the installation is complete, you’ll be able to access your new site at http://localhost:2368

-Creating up a New Theme
+Creating a New Theme

 Once your local Ghost site is up and running, let’s continue in the command line and install the official Starter Theme by Ghost.
 This will provide the necessary structure as a starting point for our development.